Gencko94/royal-pharmacies/README.md

 - [ ] Send back the Wishlist items after adding a new item.
 - [ ] Each Product color should have its corresponding Size.
+- [ ] Remove cartId condition from remove from cart
+- [ ] Allow gif image upload in the dashboard

 # MRG API Structure :